 Here you go!
 We hope this handbook will help you plan a few days in Mallorca.
 As for us, we are looking forward to spending more time on this beautiful island during a roadtrip with a van!

 You already spent some time on the island?
-Feel free to share your tips to visit Mallorca in comments!
+Feel free to share your tips to visit Mallorca in 3 days (or more) in comments!